mikebronner/laravel-cashier-braintree/readme.md

 ## Official Documentation

-Documentation for Cashier can be found on the [Laravel website](https://laravel.com/docs/5.8/braintree).
+Documentation for Cashier Braintree can be found on the [Laravel website](https://laravel.com/docs/5.8/braintree).

 ## License